Palm Springs, CA

 When Frank Lloyd Wright built his first home in Oak Park, Illinois, in 1889 at the age of 22, he was just experimenting with the architectural Prairie style that would come to define his career.
 Guided tours starting at $18 per adult highlight the architectural innovations in Wright's former home and studio, as well as in the neighborhood around them.

 Fittingly enough, Frank Lloyd Wright's winter home is now home to the Taliesin School of Architecture, as well as the Frank Lloyd Wright Foundation.
 Mimicking its desert surroundings, the home was one of Wright's most personal designs.
-On guided tours, guests can view his private quarters and garden room, and for a little more, see how the property lights up in the evening.
+On guided tours, guests can view his private quarters and garden room, and for $45 per person ($10 over the daytime tour price), see how the property lights up in the evening.

 Also known as "The Unsinkable Molly Brown," Margaret Brown was an American philanthropist around the turn of the century most famous for surviving and aiding in the evacuation of the "Titanic."
 Saved from demolition in 1970, her home on Denver's Capitol Hill still stands as a relic of the era's architectural styles and socialite culture, available to tour at $12 per adult.